Michele Lamaro

-Michele Lamaro (born 3 June 1998) is an Italian professional rugby union player who primarily plays flanker for Benetton of the United Rugby Championship.
-He has also represented Italy at international level, having made his test debut against France during the Autumn Nations Cup.
-Lamaro has previously played for clubs such as Primavera, Lazio, and Petrarca in the past.
+Michele Lamaro (born 3 June 1998) is an Italian professional rugby union player who plays as a flanker for United Rugby Championship club Benetton and captains the Italy national team.

+At international level, Lamaro made his test debut against France during the Autumn Nations Cup.
+He has previously played for clubs such as Primavera, Lazio, and Petrarca in the past.

+Personal life

 Gianluca, Lamaro's father, competed for Italy in sailing at the Olympic Games in 1984 and 1988.
 He was raised ten minutes from Stadio Olimpico and is a native of Rome.
 Lamaro played for Primavera in his brother's footsteps before gaining a transfer to Lazio and later Petrarca.

 Club career

 For 2018–19 Pro14 season, Lamaro was named Permit Player for Benetton in Pro 14.

-He was injured on the 9th of February 2019 and took almost a year to recover.
+He was injured on 9 February 2019 and took almost a year to recover.
 In February 2020 he returned to help defeat Cardiff.

 As of the end of the 2022 season, Lamaro is captain of Benetton Rugby.